-Crums is a witness micro service providing digital certificates designed to establish when an object was first seen.
+The Crums Time Chain is a witness micro service providing digital certificates designed to establish when an object was first seen.
 The object can be anything digital: plain text, a document, an image, a video clip, a signature, a row in a database.
 The objects are actually identified by their SHA-256 hash, and it is these hashes that are witnessed and tracked.

 To see how the service works, it's useful to consider how (without using this service) you could leave digital evidence on the web proving to anyone in the future that a file existed today or earlier.
-A simple solution might be to tweet a cryptographic hash (eg SHA-256) of your file: since tweets are timestamped by Twitter--assuming everyone trusts the inner plumbings of Twitter (and if there's still no edit button), then you've left a digital trail.
+A simple solution might be to tweet a cryptographic hash (eg SHA-256) of your file: since tweets are timestamped by Twitter—assuming you trust the inner plumbings of Twitter (and if there's still no edit button), then you've left a digital trail.
 A link to your tweet then might satisfy a court in the future that you were today in possession, for example, of that document describing your invention.
 Or you might drop the hash in a conversation on stackexchange (again, assuming it's not editable).
 Or for good measure, just in case Twitter goes out of business, you might embed that hash on the blockchain in a Bitcoin transaction.

 Continuing with the do-it-yourself example above, how would you timestamp 10 files, not just one?
 You could of course tweet all 10 hashes.
 But let's say you don't want anyone to know just yet how many files you're timestamping.
 One approach might be to combine them into one file (say a zip file) and then tweet the hash of that.
 The downside with this is that to prove you had any 1 of those 10 documents at the time of the tweet, you now have to show all 10 (the zip file) that make up the tweeted hash.